rishavanand/30-Days-of-DS/tree/README.md

 ### Insert
 ```
 Insert(root, key)
-	Pre: root is the root of the tree
+	Pre: root is the top most node of the tree
-	     key is the element to be inserted
+	     key is the value to be inserted
 	Post: key inserted in the tree

 	new = node(key)